Digital sustainability in the workplace plays a key role in corporate social responsibility.

 Vast majority of organisations that still use paper simply do it out of convenience.

-Certainly, more and more companies are adopting sustainable business initiatives to combat paper-use in the workplace.
+Certainly, more companies are adopting sustainable initiatives to combat paper-use in the workplace.

 Even job seekers pay attention to corporate cultural values such as green practices.
 Therefore, they tend to search for employers that do take this into consideration.
 That is, equal values and beliefs regarding sustainable initiatives.

-Simply put, green initiatives are good for the environment and good for your brand.
-Hence the increasing numbers of businesses enforcing green actions into the workplace.
+Simply put, digital sustainability is good for the environment and good for your brand.
+This explains the increasing numbers of businesses enforcing green actions into the workplace.

-In addition, sustainable business initiatives using technology are more efficient in terms of cost, time and productivity.
+In addition, digital technology and sustainability is more efficient in terms of cost, time and productivity.

 Digital processes are more efficient and they bring agility to organisations